gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ### Health HTTP endpoint

-SBF provides an HTTP endpoint (on path `/health`) whose purpose is to serve as health check endpoint.
+SBF provides an HTTP endpoint (on path `/health`) whose purpose is to serve as a health check endpoint.
 It does not require authentication and can process HTTP GET requests only.
-Currently it returns a static response with status of `200` and body of `OK`.
+Currently, it returns a static response with the status `200` and body `OK`.

-By default, Cloud Foundry uses `port` as health check type ([documentation for health check types](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html#types)).
+By default, Cloud Foundry uses `port` as a health check type ([documentation for health check types](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html#types)).
 To use the health endpoint provided by SBF:
-- Configure the health check type to be `http`.
-In `manifest.yml`, this can be configured via the property `health-check-type`.
+- Configure the health check type to `http`.
+In `manifest.yml`, you do this via the property `health-check-type`.
-- Configure the path of the health endpoint, by default it is `/`.
-In `manifest.yml`, this can be configured via the property `health-check-http-endpoint`.
+- Configure the path of the health endpoint, by default it's `/`.
+In `manifest.yml`, you do this via the property `health-check-http-endpoint`.

 See an example [here](#create-application-manifest).

 ### Custom parameters

-Custom parameters can be passed to the service broker at several places.
+Custom parameters can be passed to the service broker in several locations.
 The parameters are passed as a JSON object.
 It can have arbitrary content and is not interpreted by Cloud Foundry.

 #### Create service with custom parameters